HardlyDifficult/Tutorials/Chapter2.md

 </details>
 <details><summary>Why set velocity instead of using AddForce?</summary>

-AddForce is a way of increasing a rigidbody's velocity instead of manipulating the velocity directly.
+AddForce is a way of impacting a rigidbody's velocity indirectly.
+Anytime you interact with either AddForce or velocity, a similar mechanic could be made using the other.

+Generally the game feel when using AddForce has more gradual changes and for many experiences that's great.
+Although there are lots of options for tuning the forces experience, velocity simply gives you more direct control.

-You could use AddForce instead.
+So that's to say you could use AddForce here instead.
 Maybe give it a try and see how it feels.
-Adding force instead of setting velocity will create a different game feel, in terms of how objects accelerate.

-TODO more words.
+We select velocity because we want the controls for moving left and right to feel crisp.
+Later in the tutorial we will use AddForce, for the jump effect.

 </details>
 <details><summary>Why not combine these into a single class?</summary>